What is Market Power?

 2. Elasticity of demand

 For a company to exert market power, it must be faced with an inelastic demand from its customers.
-It would mean that regardless of the price of the product, there is a persistent need for the product.
+This means that regardless of the price of the product, there is a persistent need for the product.
 Companies can achieve an inelastic demand curve by providing unique products and services that create value for the customer.

 3. Product differentiation

 If a company can provide differentiated products and services that are able to fill a hole in the market, it will gain market power.
-Industries where substitute products are readily available, companies don’t hold market power.
+In industries where comparable substitute products are readily available, companies don’t usually hold much market power.